tosca-har/pngscene/README.md

 this will serve your site, normally to port 3000, but check the message to see what local address is being used.
 Open a web browser and go to that address (ie http://localhost:3000) and if all is working you will see a black page with 'three.js The Jars of Papua'.

 To stop the server use Ctrl C in the terminal.
-You can restart with npx serve, or use the keyboard up arrows to find previous terminal commands.
+You can restart with 'npx serve', or use the keyboard up arrow to find previous terminal commands.
 You may need to reload the page in the browser to apply any code changes.

 ## Creating the Basic Web Page
+Every three.js website has a 'scene' which things like, cameras, lights and objects need to be added to.
 First create a scene with a background colour and a camera.
 The position of the camera is important, sometimes you can not see your models because the camera is looking away from them.
 We will use a perspective camera.
 This background will be peach (0xf7d382).

 In the index.html file, **after** the import declare the variables, call and define the init and other necessary functions.